Michael Franti: Disposable Heroes of Hiphoprisy (1991–93)

-The Disposable Heroes also recorded music accompanying novelist William Burroughs' readings for an album entitled Spare Ass Annie and Other Tales.
+The Disposable Heroes recorded music accompanying novelist William Burroughs' readings for an album entitled Spare Ass Annie and Other Tales.
 The distinctive work of the Disposable Heroes of Hiphoprisy has been analyzed in various academic papers, including by author Leslie Haywood and editor Jeniffer Drake in the book Third Wave Agenda, Being Feminist and Doing Feminism.
 The analysis involved the role of masculinity in the misogynist point of view which dominates popular music e.g. in rap music.
-The authors argue Franti's lyrics in treating women fairly in relationships is an exception.
+The authors assert that Franti's lyrics in treating women fairly in relationships is an exception.

-According to the Encyclopedia of Popular Music, Disposable Heroes of Hiphoprisy is an innovative contemporary hip hop crew; a mixture of articulate manifesto rap which broke down beyond the black and white rhetoric, especially in the song 'Language of Violence', one of the first raps to speak about homophobia.
+According to the Encyclopedia of Popular Music, Disposable Heroes of Hiphoprisy is an innovative contemporary hip hop crew; a mixture of articulate manifesto rap which broke down beyond the black and white rhetoric, especially in the song "Language of Violence", one of the first raps to speak about homophobia.